Luis Díaz (footballer, born 1997): Personal life

-Díaz is of Wayuu and Afro-Colombian origin, making him the first indigenous Colombian to represent Colombia.
+Díaz is of Wayuu origin.
 His brother, Jesús, is also a professional footballer.
 In July 2023, Díaz got engaged to his girlfriend, Gera Ponce and they got married in June 2025.

 On 29 October 2023, Díaz's mother Cilenis Marulanda and father Luis Manuel "Mane" Díaz were kidnapped by armed men on motorcycles at a gas station in their hometown of Barrancas.
 His mother was rescued by police a day later, with a "major military search" announced to locate his father.
 Colombian President Gustavo Petro stated that "all the public forces have been deployed" and the following day, General William Rene Salamanca announced a reward of up to 200 million pesos for information on Díaz's father's whereabouts.
 Díaz was absent for Liverpool's following Premier League match against Nottingham Forest, with his teammate Diogo Jota holding up Díaz's shirt during a goal celebration.
 His father was released by the kidnappers on 9 November.

 In June 2024, leading up to the 2024 Copa América, Díaz appeared on Colombian singer, Ryan Castro's song "EL RITMO QUE NOS UNE".
 He also appeared in the music video alongside Colombian national team teammates, James Rodriguez and Juan Fernando Quintero who also sang in the song.